Jump to:

 By now, you will probably have a pretty sizeable list that you’ll want to narrow down.

 There will undoubtedly be some keywords that aren’t relevant to your business.
 Go through your list and get rid of all of those.
-These could include mentions of products you don’t sell, competitor keywords (such as looking for reviews of a particular company), or location searches in areas you don’t cover.
+These could include mentions of products you don’t sell, competitor keywords (such as reviews of a particular company), or location searches in areas you don’t cover.

-5. Select primary keywords
+6. Select focus keywords

 Google Ads Keyword Planner will tell you approximately how many monthly searches a keyword receives, so this is a particularly useful tool.